identity security

 Current environments may result in anonymous access to privileged accounts and sensitive information.
 Unsurprisingly, 80% of breaches start with compromised privilege credentials.
 If left unsecured, attackers can compromise these valuable secrets and credentials to gain possession of privileged accounts and perform advanced attacks or use them to exfiltrate data.

-So, we have two types of bad actors.
-First, there are external attackers and malicious insiders that can exploit privileged accounts to orchestrate a variety of attacks.
+We have two types of bad actors.
+First, there are external attackers and malicious insiders who can exploit privileged accounts to orchestrate a variety of attacks.
 Privileged accounts are used in nearly every cyber attack.
 With privileged access, bad actors can disable systems, take control of IT infrastructure, and gain access to sensitive data.
 So, we face several challenges when securing identities, namely protecting, controlling, and monitoring privileged access.

 Lateral movements will happen.
 A bad actor has to move throughout the network.
 They will never land directly on a database or important file server.
 The initial entry point into the network could be an unsecured IoT device, which does not hold sensitive data.
 As a result, bad actors need to pivot across the network.